5 Unexpected Ways a Bad Credit Score Can Impact Your Life

 At Salad Money, we believe that everyone deserves an equal opportunity when applying for a loan.
 That’s why we use an open-banking-based assessment system to fairly evaluate every applicant.

-With our “More Than Your Score” loans, you could access the funds you need to pull through financial emergencies, regardless of your credit score.
+With our “More Than Your Score” loans, you could access the funds you need to pull through financial emergencies.
+Applying for one of our new loans doesn’t impact your credit score.
+We use Open Banking in our initial assessment.
+If successful, we report your loan to the CRA’s (Credit Reference Agencies).
+Your credit score won’t hold you back from being eligible.

 To learn more about our services, click here and apply for a loan now!